In a person who lives to 70, their heart will pump about 2.5 billion times.

 If you have questions or concerns about your health or that of anyone in your family, please see your doctor.

-To learn more about how to take the best care of your heart, you might like:
+To learn more about how to improve heart health, you might like: